St James' Way 7 days

 An English Camino from Reading to Southampton

 The St James’ Way is the UK leg of the complete Camino de Santiago from Reading to Santiago de Compostela.
-The Uk route ends at Southampton
+The UK route ends at Southampton

 7 Days Walking/8 Night Package

-Average daily distance 9.8 miles Longest day 13.0 miles
+Average daily distance 9.8 miles Longest day 11.5 miles

 Itinerary